What is Clinical Massage Therapy?

 In both examples, it is important to get to the root cause of the problem, and reduce and/or resolve the problem over a series of consecutive treatments.
 The time it takes to resolve a problem will very much depend on the health history of the client, the nature of the condition or injury and the client's lifestyle.
 It may also depend on what the client is experiencing at the time and wanting from each treatment.
 Above all, every treatment should always attend to the needs of the client in respect to their current physical, mental and emotional state and stage of healing.

-Whether your reasons for booking a massage are preventative, regular maintenance or managing an existing acute or chronic health condition or injury, experience the difference a Clinical Massage with Sacred Tree Wellness at Remote Therapies can make! 💆
+Whether your reasons for booking a massage are preventative, regular maintenance or managing an existing acute or chronic health condition or injury, experience the difference a Clinical Massage with Sacred Tree Wellness can make in your life.